Jade Le Guilly

-Jade Le Guilly (born 18 June 2002) is a French professional footballer who plays as a left-back for Liga F club Real Sociedad, on loan from Division 1 Féminine club Paris Saint-Germain.
+Jade Le Guilly (born 18 June 2002) is a French professional footballer who plays as a left-back or right-back for Première Ligue club Paris Saint-Germain and the France national team.

 Club career

+Paris Saint-Germain

-Le Guilly is a youth academy graduate of Paris Saint-Germain.
+Born in Nogent-sur-Marne, Jade Le Guilly started playing football at age eight at AS Vexin Marines, in Val d'Oise.
+She is a youth academy graduate of Paris Saint-Germain.
 She joined the club in 2014 at the age of 12.

-She made her professional debut for the club on 10 December 2020 in a 2–0 Champions League win against Górnik Łęczna.
+Le Guilly made her professional debut for the club on 10 December 2020 in a 2–0 Champions League win against Górnik Łęczna, substituting for Ashley Lawrence in the 57th minute.
 On 8 February 2021, she signed her first professional contract with the club until June 2024.
+Le Guilly made her league debut against Le Havre on 9 May 2021.
+Her team was crowned champion of France for the 2020–21 season.

+On 19 February 2024, Le Guilly signed a contract extension with Paris Saint-Germain until June 2027.
+She scored her first league goal against Le Havre on 2 March 2024, scoring in the 44th minute.

+Loan to Real Sociedad

 On 6 September 2022, Le Guilly joined Spanish club Real Sociedad on a season long loan deal.
+She made her league debut against Villarreal on 17 September 2022.
+Le Guilly scored her first league goal against Barcelona on 3 December 2022, scoring in the 44th minute.

 International career

-Le Guilly is a French youth international.
-She was a member of French squad at the 2022 FIFA U-20 Women's World Cup.
+Le Guilly has represented France at various youth levels.
+She was a member of French squad at the 2022 FIFA U-20 World Cup where she featured in four games.

+On 9 April 2023, Le Guilly received her first call-up to the France national team for a friendly match against Canada.
+She made her senior team debut on 29 October 2024 in a 2–1 defeat to Switzerland.

+Personal life

+Le Guilly is the older sister of Eden Le Guilly, who is also a professional footballer.